 web portal.

 Another way to assist consumers can be by linking to websites that provide easy to understand information and or animated guides to the key stages in the services you provide.
-For example, Legal Choices, Conveyancing Association, Money Advice, Regulation Matters and Gov.UK websites.
+For example, Legal Choices, Conveyancing Association, Money Advice, Regulation Matters, Gov.UK and the Home Office websites.

 It can assist consumers to list key information they could have to hand when contacting your firm, there is an example for preparing for a first meeting with a family lawyer on Legal Choices.
 In this way consumers can start accessing your service as soon as they contact you.